Why is my sink low water pressure

 Plumbing

-The answer to 'why is my sink low water pressure' is that there are several common causes, including a clogged aerator, mineral buildup, or a problem with the water supply line.
-Low water pressure can also be a symptom of a more serious plumbing issue.
+The answer to 'why is my sink low water pressure' is that there are several common causes, including a clogged aerator, mineral buildup, or a problem with the faucet itself.
+Low water pressure in a sink can be caused by a blockage or restriction in the water supply line, a problem with the faucet valve or cartridge, or even issues with the overall plumbing system in your home.

 Step-by-Step Guide